 Find the perfect hallway ideas for your home isn't always easy, but it should be.

-From the first space any guest sees to the circulation zones between rooms, all the hallways in your home demand serious design attention.
+From the first space any guest sees to the circulation zones between rooms, all the entryways and hallways in your home demand serious design attention.

-From interior details to inventive suggestions for storage, be inspired by these design-led ideas for entrances, hallways and landings.
+From interior details to inventive suggestions for storage, these design-led ideas for entrances, hallways and landings will inspire your scheme.

 When decorating our homes, it’s all too easy to forget the hallway; after all, it’s not as if we spend much time in there.